 We investigated factors which may influence variation of recombination rate between chromosomes (Figure C) and regionally on the level of the same chromosome (Figure D).
 For this we considered length of the chromosomes, repeat and gene content.

 On the chromosome level….
 Correlation to chromosome length: Recombination rate is negative correlation with chromosome length, this is also seen in overall repeat abundance, repeat proportion and GC-content.
-Gene number is positively correlated to chromosome length.
+There was a significant positive correlation between recombination rate and total repeat abundance across the genome (Spearman’s rank corr rho 0.28, p-value ).
+The proportion of repeats showed a weak positive correlation with rec rate (rho 0.13, p-value ), if excluding W the correlation became stronger (rho 0.25, p-value ).Gene number is positively correlated to chromosome length.